AnonymousPlanet/thgtoa/guide.md

 Finally, even if you use a custom encrypted DNS server (DoS or DoT) with eSNI support, it might still not be enough as traffic analysis studies[^31] have shown it's still possible to reliably fingerprint and block unwanted requests.
 Only DNS over Tor was able to demonstrate efficient DNS Privacy in recent studies.

-One could also decide to use a Tor Hidden DNS Service to further increase privacy/anonymity but unfortunately such services are rare and the only reliable one I know provided by Cloudflare (<https://blog.cloudflare.com/welcome-hidden-resolver/>).
-I **[personally]{.ul}** think this is a viable technical option due to the fact that it's a hidden service but it's also a moral choice if you want to use this (despite the risk posed by some researchers[^32]).
+One could also decide to use a Tor Hidden DNS Service or Oblivious DNS over HTTPS (ODoH)[^32] to further increase privacy/anonymity but unfortunately such services are rare and the only reliable one I know provided by Cloudflare (<https://blog.cloudflare.com/welcome-hidden-resolver/>, https://blog.cloudflare.com/oblivious-dns/).
+I **[personally]{.ul}** think these are viable technical options but are also a moral choice if you want to use them (despite the risk posed by some researchers[^33]).

 Here is an illustration showing the current state of DNS privacy: